Do Go On - 360 - Alan Turing & The Enigma

 I'm a tired it girl.

-Honoured by that title though, Jess, if only it was true.
+if only it was true,

-You must have called her the it girl.
+you must have called her the It Girl.

-I think I said IT girl and then said, well, it could be it girl.
+I think I said the IT Girl and then said,

 Oh, I love that.

-I'm not that fucking stupid that I immediately would have said it wrong.
+that I immediately would have said it wrong.

 I love it, Bob.
-Do you love it?

 I love it.